 By the time kids are 5 or 6 years old, they don’t really need a ton of stuff to entertain them on the plane.
 My girls, Calais especially, is a bit of a hoarder and will fill every last inch of available space.
 The compact size of this bag helps prevent that!
 It’s also nice to have a separate bag to use on the plane.
 We can put the “big” pack in the overhead bin, or shoved way under the seat, and this one is easily accessible.

 We have our kid-distractors down to a couple of well-loved items.

 This is what to pack in a kids carry-on:

-- Boogie Board Jot 4.5 – we absolutely LOVE these…and carry an extra when we travel since they’re small and seem to easily misplace themselves.
+- Boogie Board Jot 4.5 – we absolutely LOVE these…and often carry an extra when we travel since they’re small and seem to easily misplace themselves.
 These are great for drawing, hangman, X’s and O’s, etc, and provide great entertainment while waiting for dinner at a restaurant.
 Just be cautious.
 Many of the new ones don’t come with a cover, and the screen gets wrecked quickly if it’s not protected.